juliramon/talentbait-codechallenge/README.md

 Project bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Follow the next steps to get started:

+1. Clone this project on your local dev environment

-1. In the project directory, run **npm install** or its alias **npm i** to install all packages the project depends on.
+2. In the project directory, run **npm install** or its alias **npm i** to install all packages the project depends on.

-2. Run one of the two scripts below to run the app in the development mode:
+3. Run one of the two scripts below to run the app in the development mode:

    1. `yarn start`
    2. `npm start`

-3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Project data